Approximating linear response by nonintrusive shadowing algorithms: Preparations

-Here $\diverg_\sigma^+$ is the divergence on the unstable manifold, under a metric whose volume function $\sigma$ is the conditional SRB measure.
+Here $\diverg_\sigma^+$ is the divergence on the unstable manifold under the conditional SRB measure.
 By definition, $\diverg_\sigma^+ X^+$ is a distribution, but Ruelle showed that it is Holder continuous on a uniform hyperbolic attractor \cite{Ruelle_diff_maps_erratum}.
-For a more detailed discussion of this term in the context of computations, see \cite{lra}.
+For a more detailed discussion of this term in the context of computations, see \cite{flr}.